-- In general, we do not perform a division operator unless it is really needed to do so. - If the value of a node can only be 0 or 1, then sum1(n) = sum2(n). - If the value of a node can be something else, then sum1(n) and sum2(n) may be different.
+- In general, we do not perform a division operator unless it is really needed to do so. - sum1(n) = sum2(n) if - the value of a leaf can only be 0 or 1; - If the value of a node can be something else, then sum1(n) and sum2(n) may be different. - The possible range of the value of a leaf defines how "rich" your variance can be. - If the range is too large, then the value of the variance can be very large. - Pick a suitable range so that you can better tradeoff the mean and the variance in computing UCB values using more involved formulas with the variance.